 The Rule allows eligible financial collateral, guarantees, and credit derivatives to be recognized in the calculation of RWA.
 The Company's use of credit risk mitigants in the calculation of RWA includes eligible collateral primarily in the form of U.S. Treasury or agency securities as well as cash.
-When financial collateral is obtained that qualifies as eligible collateral under the Rule, the eligible collateral can be substituted for the collateralized portion of the credit exposure in the RWA calculation.
+The company also uses credit derivatives to reduce RWA for certain exposures and has certain conditional guarantees related to certain government guaranteed loan portfolios.
+When financial collateral is obtained that qualifies as eligible collateral under the Rule, the eliqible collateral can be substituted for the collateralized portion of the credit exposure in the RWA calculation.
 Similarly, when an eligible guarantee is received, the risk weight applicable to the eligible guarantor would apply to the exposure amount covered by the guarantee.
+In the case of government guaranteed loans that are covered by a conditional guarantee the exposures is subject to a 20% risk weight, with the exception of PPP loans that received a zero percent risk weight.